-“The vehicle of tomorrow will be transformed by smart technology and connectivity in the same way that simple feature phones have become sophisticated smart devices,” Young Sohn, chief strategy officer of Samsung Electronics, said in the press release.
+“The vehicle of tomorrow will be transformed by smart technology and connectivity in the same way that simple feature phones have become sophisticated smart devices,” Young Sohn, chief strategy officer of Samsung Electronics, said in a November press release.
 Samsung hopes to use Harman’s status as a Tier 1 automotive supplier to take advantage of this trend.

 Harman has developed increasingly elaborate connected car systems.
-At CES 2016, it debuted a system that tracks a driver’s pupil dilation to measure fatigue, as well as a scalable connected car platform called Life-Enhancing Intelligent Vehicle Solution (LIVS) that incorporated features like 3D navigation and personalization options for entertainment.
+At CES 2016, it debuted a system that tracks a driver’s pupil dilation to measure fatigue, as well as a scaleable connected car platform called Life-Enhancing Intelligent Vehicle Solution (LIVS) that incorporated features like 3D navigation and personalization options for entertainment.

 The acquisition of Harman is the latest attempt by Samsung to gain a foothold in the automotive industry.
 The company’s Samsung SDI battery division already supplies batteries to multiple carmakers and will be one of two battery suppliers for Audi’s upcoming electric SUV.
 Earlier in 2016, Samsung paid $450 million for a 1.92-percent stake in Chinese automaker BYD, which also counts Warren Buffett among its investors.

 Article originally published on 11-14-2016.
 Updated on 12-17-2016 by Lulu Chang: Added Wall Street Journal report that Samsung’s $8 billion deal may not be sweet enough.